CloudLabsAI-Azure/Developing-AI-Applications-with-Azure-AI-Studio/Labs/Exercise-02.md

 1. You can view the flow run status and output.

     ![](./media/L2T3S10-1211.png)

+    >**Note:** The output may vary as the joke node generates a random joke based on the input topic, which in this case is "Apple".
+You can experiment with different inputs to see how the output changes.

 1. From the top menu, select **+ Prompt (1)** to add the Prompt tool to your flow, give the name of the flow as **modelflow (2)**, and select **Add (3)**.